(This post contains affiliate links and links to my business website, Shining Dawn Books.)

-I thought I’d share one quick lesson we’ve completed using the book Pancakes, Pancakes!
+I thought I’d share one quick economics for kids lesson we’ve completed using the book Pancakes, Pancakes!

 After reading the book, we talked about the term “Productive Resources”.
 These are the resources that allow us to be productive and include natural resources, capital resources and human resources.